 - Figure out the level of authority your decision makers need, and give it to them–regardless of their organizational status.

 - Adjust other parts of your organizational system as necessary.
-A change in structure may require changes in decision roles, incentives and the like.
+A change in organizational structure may require changes in decision roles, incentives and the like.

 - Equip your managers to make decisions quickly and well.
 Smart companies ensure that people have the skills required to make and execute good decisions.